 GRADE stands for Grading of Recommendations Assessment, Development, and Evaluation.

 Different information resources, such as textbooks and clinical practice guidelines, contain statements telling others what to do.
 These statements are recommendations.
-In this section, we describe the formulation and presentation of such recommendations in McMaster Textbook of Internal Medicine.
+In this section, we describe the formulation and presentation of such recommendations in the McMaster Textbook of Internal Medicine.
 Our goal is to distinguish statements used when indicating the best course of action with complete certainty from statements that convey a lower degree of certainty.

 Quality of Evidence (QoE) or Certainty of Evidence (CoE) is described as high through moderate to low and reflects our trust (confidence, certainty) that we know true effects of alternative interventions in terms of outcomes that patients consider important.
 The quality depends on the methodology of the underlying studies and includes:

 - Risk of bias.

 - Similarity of findings from study to study (homogeneity vs heterogeneity of findings).

 - Precision of estimates.

 - Directness of studies to the question of interest in terms of:

 - Similarity of our patient(s) to the population studied.

 - Similarity of interventions used to what we intend to use.